tsunami416604/azure-docs.hu-hu/articles/container-registry/container-registry-content-trust.md

 A `<service principal ID>` lehet a szolgáltatásnév **appId** vagy **objectId** azonosítója, illetve valamely hozzá tartozó **servicePrincipalName**.
 A szolgáltatásnevek és az Azure Container Registry használatával kapcsolatos további információért tekintse meg [a szolgáltatásnevek az Azure Container Registryben való hitelesítését ismertető cikket](container-registry-auth-service-principal.md).

 > [!IMPORTANT]
-> A szerepkör módosítása után futtassa a `az acr login` parancsot az Azure CLI helyi identitási jogkivonatának frissítéséhez, hogy az új szerepkörök érvénybe lépnek.
-Az identitás szerepköreinek ellenőrzésével kapcsolatos információkért lásd: az [Azure-erőforrásokhoz való hozzáférés kezelése a RBAC és az Azure CLI használatával](../role-based-access-control/role-assignments-cli.md) , valamint [Az Azure-erőforrások RBAC kapcsolatos hibák megoldása](../role-based-access-control/troubleshooting.md).
+> After any role changes, run `az acr login` to refresh the local identity token for the Azure CLI so that the new roles can take effect.
+For information about verifying roles for an identity, see [Manage access to Azure resources using RBAC and Azure CLI](../role-based-access-control/role-assignments-cli.md) and [Troubleshoot RBAC for Azure resources](../role-based-access-control/troubleshooting.md).

 ## <a name="push-a-trusted-image"></a>Megbízható rendszerképek leküldése